Community & Public

 Victorian Speed of Light

-To tell this story, we used the perspective of the Victorians themselves.
-We used contemporary documents to build the entire script only from their own words and we researched for historical images and audio, such as recordings of actual telegraph machines; to creatively construct the world they lived in.
+Professor Shuttleworth’s material speaks to human experience, in this case how it felt first-hand to live through the change from mainly rural life to industrialisation.
+To tell this story, we used the perspective of the Victorians themselves from contemporary documents to historical images and audio, to creatively reconstruct the world they lived in.
 We showed our audience the enormous changes that the Victorians went through; and that their response to these changes is very similar to our responses to stresses today.
-We wanted the audience to see their own lives in the material; so that these people of an age perceived as ‘other’ now don’t seem ‘other’ anymore.

 Spiritus - Light and Darkness